drunner/drunner/README.md

 ## Status

-In light production use, no known major issues.
+The previous version of dRunner has proven reliable in light production use.
+This version is a major rewrite and has limited testing.

 ## Overview